xanderhendriks/rpi-embedded-target-action-runner/README.md

 ![Github actions 1](images/Github_actions_1.png)

 ## Build artifacts
 Download the articact from the **stm32-firmware-sample_application-0.1.0** link at the bottom of the page.
-The donloaded zip contains the following files:
+The downloaded zip contains the following files:
 - sample_application-0.1.0.bin: Binary file which can be deployed to the target
 - sample_application-0.1.0.elf: Binary file including symbols.
 Used for the debugger.
 - sample_application-0.1.0.list: Linker output showing the assembly code resulting from the compiler